americanexpress/one-app/prod-sample/sample-modules/unhealthy-frank/0.0.0/README.md

-# healthy-frank
+# unhealthy-frank

-A module that works, nothing more, nothing less.
-Used for integration testing.
+A module that has mismatching requiredExternals.